mercari/tortoise/docs/horizontal.md

 After a while, the target workload looks like:
 - resource request: CPU 1.5 cores
-- the num of replicas: 3 (the same as `preferred-replicas-number-upper-limit`)
+- the num of replicas: 3 (the same as `PreferredReplicaNumUpperLimit`)
 - the resource consumption starts to be increasing.

 Given the resource consumption starts to be increasing, the Tortoise switches the scaling way back to Horizontal.